appscode/blog/content/post/gke-mysql/index.md

     - snapshots: [latest]
 ```

-Notice that the `securityContext` field is the same as we mentioned earlier in the BackupConfiguration.
 This RestoreSession specifies where the data will be restored.
 Once this is applied, a RestoreSession will be created.
 Once it has succeeded, the database has been successfully recovered as you can see below:

 ```bash